plan-net/core4/CONTRIBUTE.md

 * Write documentation for every non-private functions, list and explain every argument and return value.

+..todo: mixture of directly addressing the user (Use four whitespaces) and
+.. imperative (Constants use upper case)

 These guidelines are based on PEP8 and heavily influenced by Brett Slatkin's Effective Python - 50 Specific Ways to Write Better Python.
+..todo: can we provide a link here?

 Shebang line:
 - All core4 modules must not provide a shebang line.
 For actual scripts located